 Instead, focus on building out all digital marketing assets by showing your business’s value and be yourself.
 Yep, be “authentic”!

 If you’re only tracking vanity metrics, then your digital marketing is at a disadvantage!

 Not familiar with vanity metrics?
-They’re the “surface numbers” that don’t offer a more in-depth insight as to why something is the way it is.
+They’re the “surface numbers” that don’t offer a more in-depth insight into why something is the way it is.

 For example, you know the post impressions on Twitter or Facebook?
 They allow you to see how many people skimmed past your post in their feed, if they like or share a post, etc.

-Now don’t get me wrong, that sort of data is helpful when trying to see if you’re posting something at the right time or if a small content change made a difference based on how many likes you got.
-However, those insights are very limited.
+Now don’t get me wrong, that sort of data is helpful when trying to see if you’re posting something at the right time or if a minor (content adjustment, etc.) change made a difference based on how many likes you got.
+However, those insights are minimal.

-Next, the numbers and stats that offer A LOT more useful insight are called actionable metrics.
-To find this kind of data you need to use a tool like Google Analytics for marketing data.
+Next, the numbers and stats that offer A LOT more useful/helpful insights are called actionable metrics.
+To find this kind of data, you need to use a tool like Google Analytics for marketing data.

 In general, actionable metrics can tell you things like which posts lead the most traffic back to your site, what your visitor’s journey looks like from page to page, which blog posts resonate the most, etc.

 Google can help with SEO tracking too!

 The other benefit of using tools like Google Analytics and Google Search Console is not only for SEO tracking, but you’ll be able to show colleagues demonstratable data!
-If they ever ask how you made a determination based on specific numbers, how a post is impacting another, how a page is impacting visibility online and so much more!
+If they ever ask how you decided based on specific numbers, how a post is impacting another, how a page affects visibility online, and so much more!

 A secret formula